waferbaby/usesthis/posts/herve.this.markdown

 The system that I'm using is a [Bruker Avance 300 MHz spectroscope][avance-300] that Jean-Marie Lehn (Nobel Prize 1987) gave me, some years ago.
 This huge electronic system is run by a small computer, but the computer itself has no importance, and I even don't know which one it is.

 For my most important work, i.e. calculation, I'm using UNIX and [Linux][] running on various systems.
 My laptop is a laptop, and it has no importance.
-I mean, it has to have a real keybord, a screen bigger than 13", and it should be thin and light, because I have it always with me (indeed, I have two of the same, because I don't want to lose one second, if one breaks).
+I mean, it has to have a real keyboard, a screen bigger than 13", and it should be thin and light, because I have it always with me (indeed, I have two of the same, because I don't want to lose one second, if one breaks).
 The flash memory is very useful, and I could not admit booting in more than some seconds now.

 On my desks there are other computers, and most are Dell, but indeed I don't care, as long as they can calculate.
 You know, this is an attitude that I have generally: for example, I have two cars, but I don't care, as long as I can drive safely.
 I don't care about their color, their brand, their power, etc. Sometimes, I need them, and they have to work.
 It's only a question of use.
 For my clothes, the same, and also for my laboratory, etc. On the other hand, intellectually, I am completely different, and here elegance and beauty are most important for me.